ngugimuchangi/k2-connect-ruby/README.md

 ### Authentication

-In order to request for application authorization we need to execute the client credentials flow, this is done so by having your application server make a HTTP request to the Kopo Kopo authorization server, through the K2Subscribe class.
+In order to request for application authorization we need to execute the client credentials flow, this is done so by having your application server make a HTTPS request to the Kopo Kopo authorization server, through the K2Subscribe class.

-First Create an Object of the K2Subscription class, while passing an event-type parameter that is necessary to differentiate which Webhook Subscription you are identifying together with the webhook secret.
+Create an Object of the K2Subscription class, passing an event-type parameter, used to differentiate which Webhook Subscription you are identifying, together with the webhook secret.

  - For Buygoods Transaction Received

-    buygoods_received = K2ConnectRuby::K2Subscribe.new('buygoods_transaction_received', 'webhook_secret')
+    buygoods_received = K2ConnectRuby::K2Subscribe.new('buygoods_transaction_received', webhook_secret)

 - For Buygoods Transaction Reversed

-    buygoods_reversed = K2ConnectRuby::K2Subscribe.new('buygoods_transaction_reversed', 'webhook_secret')
+    buygoods_reversed = K2ConnectRuby::K2Subscribe.new('buygoods_transaction_reversed', webhook_secret)

  - For Customer Created

-    customer_create = K2ConnectRuby::K2Subscribe.new('customer_created', 'webhook_secret')
+    customer_create = K2ConnectRuby::K2Subscribe.new('customer_created', webhook_secret)

  - For Settlement Transfer Completed

-    settlement_transfer = K2ConnectRuby::K2Subscribe.new('settlement_transfer_completed', 'webhook_secret')
+    settlement_transfer = K2ConnectRuby::K2Subscribe.new('settlement_transfer_completed', webhook_secret)

 Next is to request for the token, done through the recently created K2Subscribe Object.
 From here you will pass in your client_id and client_secret details.